UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 - Marriage allowance optimization suggestions

-- Pension contribution modeling with increased limits
+- Pension contribution modeling with the £60,000 annual allowance

 Plug in your numbers.
 See what you'll actually pay.